2009

 - Wally’s interview is edited.

-- First draft of A montage of the interviews by those responding to Wally’s method was created.
+- First draft of a montage of 3 interviews by those responding to Wally’s method was created.

 - A wish-list version of the film passed approvals by Wally, Advisory council members and editors.

-- Archival research and copyright permissions were sought for final version.
+- Archival research and copyright permissions (Pilobolus, and other images) were sought for final version.

 - Funding committee continued annual research on multiple grants for a potential match.